Site map Main Index Chapter supplements Copyright

 This theory is now based on several observations.
 Main examples include positive correlations between the following; metabolic rate and free radical production; age and rate of free radical formation; age and amount of free radical damage; free radicals and many age-related diseases (e.g., atherosclerosis, heart attacks, strokes, Alzheimer's disease, parkinsonism, cataracts, renal failure, and certain cancers); and, sometimes, mean longevity and antioxidant supplements.
 Other examples supporting the free radical theory include negative correlations between longevity and free radical production; and between age and free radical defenses.
 Thus, the free radical theory of aging became the most likely explanation for the former rate of living theory.

 Free radicals seem to contribute to aging and age-related diseases primarily by damaging DNA, proteins and lipids.
 The exact effects and the relative importance of effects from free radicals on DNA, proteins, and lipids are not known, though the general effects seem to be aging and an increase in certain age-related diseases.
 For example, damage to DNA slows DNA production for cell reproduction; adversely affects cell processes; and promotes cancer.
-Damage to proteins disturbs and distorts much bodily structure; reduces enzyme activity; makes proteins more susceptible to enzymatic destruction; promotes inflammation; and upsets signaling and control mechanism for homeostasis.
+Damage to proteins disturbs and distorts much bodily structure; reduces enzyme activity; makes proteins more susceptible to enzymatic destruction; promotes inflammation; and upsets signaling and control mechanism for homeostasis (i.e., continuing good health).
 Damage to lipids reduces the effectiveness of cellular membranes to regulate the movement of substances; reduces energy production by mitochondria; promotes atherosclerosis and blood clotting; and promotes additional free radical production.

 In spite of all the body's efforts, free radical production and damage from *FRs occurs.
 Further, their rate of production, rate of causing damage, and amount of damage all increase with age.
 This free radical damage adversely affects a variety of essential bodily components and alter body functions.
 Many scientists believe that years of such damage are a main cause, if not the most important cause, of what we know as biological aging.